brennerm/brennerm.github.io/_posts/2021-05-19-optimzing-kubernetes-applications.markdown

 - The blue square represents the result of our baseline configuration, in our case 1 CPU core and 2 GB of RAM which resulted in a trial job duration of 69 seconds.
 - Green circles stand for "normal" trial runs.
 Those can mostly be ignored as they were outperformed by others.
-- The beige squares show the trial runs that performed well and give you a variety of choices depending on whether you are focussing on either lowering costs or increasing performance.
+- The beige squares show the trial runs that performed well and give you a variety of choices depending on how you prioritize lowering costs versus increasing performance.
-- The orange square represents the trial run that SFO selected as the sweet spot, in our case decreasing the costs by 16 % while achieving the same trial run duration.
+- The orange square represents the trial run that StormForge selected as the sweet spot, in our case decreasing the costs by 16% while achieving the same trial run duration.

 TODO